LinuxForHealth/health-patterns/clinical-ingestion/README.md

 The current flow is designed to operate on FHIR resources.
 If [HL7](https://www.hl7.org/implement/standards/product_section.cfm?section=13) data is passed in, the pipeline is capable of converting it to FHIR and allowing it run through the pipeline.
 Other data types (such as [DICOM](https://www.dicomstandard.org/) image data) are being considered but are currently supported.

+The Clinical Ingestion Flow can also enrich the data as it flows through.
+Currently we support the following enrichment steps:

+1. FHIR Terminology Service - This step will update the clinical data by adding/updating values to adhere to the terminology service configuration.
+The configuration mapping rules are currently static and can be found:

+>health-patterns/services/terminology-service-core/src/main/resources/mappings

+1. De-Identification Service - This step will de-identify the clinical data flowing through the pipeline and store the de-identified version in a separate FHIR server.
+The de-identification rules are currently static and can be found [here](../services/deid-core/src/main/resources/de-id-config.json).

 ## Deploying the Clinical Ingestion Flow

 The Clinical Ingestion flow requires a number of underlying service to operate.
 These can all be deployed and configured automatically using instructions provided [here](helm-charts/alvearie-ingestion/README.md).
 However, if you wish to deploy and configure your own, follow the instructions [here](README_MANUAL_DEPLOY.md).